You are at: Home » Buy Bitcoin (BTC) » Canada

 3. What are the main Canadian Bitcoin communities?

 As so many Canadians are involved in Bitcoin, there are plenty of Canadian Bitcoin communities to be found.
 The main community can be found on Reddit.
-There’s also a large Meetup group based in Toronto.
+There are also some large Meetup groups in Canada as well:

-Once your account is funded, buying BTC with CAD costs a trading fee of 0.2%, and withdrawing the BTC from the exchange costs an additional 0.0005 BTC fee.
+Once your account is funded, trading for BTC with CAD costs a trading fee of 0.2%, and withdrawing the BTC from the exchange costs an additional 0.0005 BTC fee.

 Coinsquare

-Coinsquare, Founded in 2015, is a Canadian Bitcoin exchange based in Toronto.
-At the time of writing, it had the highest Bitcoin trading volume.
-Apart from Bitcoin, it features a handful of other cryptocurrencies available for trading, including Ethereum, XRP, and Litecoin.
+Coinsquare, founded in 2014, is a Canadian Bitcoin exchange based in Toronto.
+Apart from Bitcoin, it features a handful of other cryptocurrencies available for trading, including Ethereum, XRP, Solana, Dogecoin, and Litecoin.

-Fees are extremely reasonable compared to the competition and customer support seems to be doing a very good job.
-Overall a solid choice if you live in Canada.
+Fees are extremely reasonable compared to the competition, and customer support seems to be doing a very good job.
+Overall, it is a solid choice if you live in Canada.
 You can read my complete Bitbuy review here.

 Coinberry

-Coinberry, founded in 2017, is a FINTRAC registered platform for buying and selling Bitcoins in Canada.
-There are no deposit or withdrawal fees on Coinberry and funding can be made through credit cards, wire transfers and Interac eTransfers.
+Coinberry, founded in 2017, is a FINTRAC-registered platform for buying and selling Bitcoins in Canada.

 As a side note, Coinberry’s partnership with the Town of Innisfil resulted in the first payment of property taxes with Bitcoin in Canadian History.